moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/error-messages/javascript-error-types.md

 The InternalError object indicates an error that occurred internally in the JavaScript engine.

-DM: todoMM: great!
+(done)DM: todoMM: great!
 Put this in a new file react-errors.md in the appropriate folder
-### Error: Too many re-renders.
-React limits the number of renders to prevent an infinite loop.
-* The React error `Too many re-renders.
-React limits the number of renders to prevent an infinite loop` happens due to the state update in the main body of the component or invoking an event handler, instead of passing as a function
-* ***howtojs: error: react:: too many re-renders; use useEffect hook and put state changes inside it***

-### TypeError: cannot read properties of undefined (reading 'string')
-* The `cannot read property of undefined` error happens when you try to access a property or method of a variable that is undefined.
-* ***howtojs: error: react:: cannot read properties of undefined; add an undefined check on the variable before you access a property on it***